Everybody Talks: Music video

-An animated music video to accompany the release of "Everybody Talks" was first released onto YouTube on January 14, 2012, at a total length of three minutes and forty-two seconds.
+An animated music video to accompany the release of "Everybody Talks" was first released on YouTube on January 14, 2012, at a total length of three minutes and forty-two seconds.

 The live-action music video for "Everybody Talks" was released on VEVO and YouTube on March 8, 2012.
 It features the band at a 1950s-esque drive-in watching a movie called Zombie Bikers From Hell.
-In the film, band members are playing music to the song inside a cabin when they are attacked by a group of zombies who are leather-clad motorcycle riders.
+In the film, band members are playing music in a cabin when they are attacked by a group of zombies who are leather-clad motorcycle riders.
 Lead singer Tyler Glenn is the only one to escape, while the other band members are slaughtered by the zombies, offscreen, to the horror of the audience members at the drive-in.

 Meanwhile, in the "real life" drive-in, a girl wearing red sunglasses starts seducing various male patrons.
 Once she and the men are alone in a secluded area, she reveals herself to be a fire-breathing vampire and eats them.
-In the film, Glenn hitches a ride from a girl in red-sunglasses.
+In the film, Glenn hitches a ride from a girl in red sunglasses.
 As they drive off in a white van, Glenn's fate remains unknown.
 However, Glenn and the girl are present at the drive-in.
 The girl who drove up in the van at the end of the movie is in the same van the band drove up to the cabin in.